xieyuheng/inner/BELIEFS.md

 ## Practical Effects

-I want to add OOP to lisp.
+I want to add (simple single inheritance) OOP to lisp.

 ## Maybe Wrong, But ...